Zubrungus/vehicle-builder/README.md

 ## Installation
 Clone repo to local machine.
 ## Usage
-Navigate to repo folder with CLI of choice and type "npm run start"
+Navigate to repo folder with CLI of choice and type "npm i" then "npm run start"
 ## License
 This software is covered under the GNU GPL V3 license
 ## Questions